 Partials That Preserve Your Options

-On the other hand, you could get a partial supported by dental implants, also called a dental bridge.
+On the other hand, you could get a partial supporting a dental bridge.
 This will preserve your jawbone, won’t interfere with your natural teeth, and can be designed so the dental implants can be incorporated into a full denture later.
 And dental implants can be very successful, even after the removal of infected teeth.